 Jennifer Hull provides clients with services involving forensic investigations, financial statement analysis, compliance, technical audit and accounting guidance, and damage assessment.
 She is a Certified Public Accountant and is Accredited in Business Valuation by the American Institute of Certified Public Accountants.
-Ms. Hull has audit experience in numerous entities, including trusts, hedge funds, hedge fund administrators, and insurance companies.
+She has audit experience in numerous entities, including trusts, hedge funds, hedge fund administrators, and insurance companies.
 She is proficient in internal control standards as well as audit standards issued by the AICPA, PCAOB, and IAASB.

 Frequent topics of Ms. Hull’s consulting engagements include damage calculations, estimates of fair value, adherence with stated investment objectives, sufficiency of audit procedures and/or audit evidence, adherence with US GAAP, IFRS, or statutory accounting principles (SAP), the calculation of performance fees, achievement of risk transfer, and adequacy of disclosures.

 Ms. Hull testified in the defense of an audit partner whose team audited a hedge fund feeder to Bernard L Madoff Investment Securities (BLMIS).
 Her scope of testimony included assessment of “red flags” that allegedly should have signaled to the audit partner that he should have performed additional audit procedures, including seeking a service organization control report relating to BLMIS.
 Her analysis included review of audit programs, work papers, and conclusions in the context of BLMIS’ alleged investment strategy and available information.